Classes in Lua

 end

-• to complement the : call syntax, there’s also the : function declaration syntax.
+So to complement the : method call syntax, there’s also the : function declaration syntax, which inserts a self parameter before all the other ones.

 function t:do_thing()